Tulare City School District Office

 Not all students who are struggling will require special education services.
 We may also meet student needs through the Response to Intervention (RTI) program.
 The RTI program provides interventions for struggling learners at increasing levels of intensity within the general education setting.

-For additional information about special education, Response to Intervention, and other related services, please contact your school principal.
+For additional information about special education, Response to Intervention, and other related services, please contact your school principal

-Support Services
+Psychological Services

 School Counselors